jsking2920/15466-Game3/README.md

-# Dance or Die!
+# Heartbeat Survival

 Author: Scott King

-Design: Dance or Die is a combination of rhythm, idle, and survival games inspired by Crypt of the Necrodancer, Trimps, and Don't Starve.
+Design: Heartbeat Survival is a combination of rhythm, idle, and survival games inspired by Crypt of the Necrodancer, Trimps, and Don't Starve.

 Screen Shot: